VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

    verify-block  Verifies correctness of data blocks exported via VictoriaMetrics Native format.
 See https://docs.victoriametrics.com/#how-to-export-data-in-native-format
 ```

-Each mode has its own unique set of flags specific (e.g. prefixed with `influx` for influx mode)
+Each command has its own unique set of flags specific (e.g. prefixed with `influx-` for [influx](https://docs.victoriametrics.com/vmctl/#migrating-data-from-influxdb-1x))
-to the data source and common list of flags for destination (prefixed with `vm` for VictoriaMetrics):
+to the data source and common list of flags for destination (prefixed with `vm-` for VictoriaMetrics):

 ```sh
 $ ./vmctl influx --help